potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 <!-- Indeed, one can arrive at functional programming from multiple directions, as is the case with many other good ideas. -->

-Given that the value of precise typing is evident, I will focus on arguing that FP indeed follows from precise typing in the following sections.
+I will argue that FP indeed follows from precise typing in the following sections.
 In the following sections, I will try to show how each of the signature FP features serves to make types more precise.

 ## Algebraic Data Types